 Some Omegaverse stories will have Omegas (and Alphas, in some cases) having to wear collars to protect their glands, incase of forced biting/marking.
 Some Omegaverse stories will include academies or institutes aimed at the education and discipline of Alphas and Omegas.
 Some Omegaverse stories will include Alphas and Omegas having to live on compounds or in designated communities until they're of age or married/mated off.
 Some Omegaverse stories might not even include the concept of marriage itself, and mating is the way to go.

-Again, for those who aren't sure, the Omegaverse is an ALTERNATE UNIVERSE trope (meaning an alternate reality from ours) where all these terms and concepts are regular and mundane phenomenon in that universe.
+Again, for those who aren't sure, the Omegaverse is an ALTERNATE UNIVERSE trope (meaning an alternate reality from ours) where all these terms and concepts are a regular and mundane phenomenon in that universe.
 They're not considered fantastical or otherworldly, neither does having these basics that makes an Omegaverse automatically make your story fantastical or otherworldly.

 However, your Omegaverse story CAN be considered monster/PNR if you're story ALSO includes fantastical and paranormal elements ALONG with the basics of the Omegaverse, like monsters (gargoyles, ghouls, giants etc.), shifting, magic, time travel and so on.
 If your Omegaverse story doesn't include any fantastical or otherworldly elements than it doesn't automatically fall under monster/PNR.